oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### supportedLocale (array)
-Add supported locale (with matching language file in locales/*.js) and it will be matched against the browser language setting.
-Fallback is the first language in the array.
+Add supported locale (with matching language file in `locales/*.js`).
+This will be matched against the browser language setting.
+Fallback will be the first language in the array.

 {% sample lang='js' %}
 Example for `supportedLocale`: